 Jeffrey A. Joerres has served on our Board since February of 2013.
 He currently chairs the Compensation Committee and serves as a member of the Audit Committee.
 Mr. Joerres was executive chairman and chairman of the board of directors of ManpowerGroup until his retirement in December 2015.
 From April 1999 until May 2014, he served as chief executive officer of ManpowerGroup.
 Prior to becoming chief executive officer, he served as vice president of marketing, senior vice president of European operations and senior vice president of global account management.
-Prior to joining ManpowerGroup, Mr. Joerres held the position of vice president of sales and marketing for ARI Network Services.
-Mr. Joerres currently serves on the board of directors of Western Union and is a member of the Committee for Economic Development.
+Mr. Joerres currently serves on the boards of directors of ConocoPhilips and Western Union and is a member of the Committee for Economic Development.
 He is also past chairman and director of the Federal Reserve Bank of Chicago, a former director of Johnson Controls International plc, and a former trustee of the U.S. Council for International Business.
-Mr. Joerres served on the board of Artisan Partners Funds, Inc. from 2001 to 2011.
 Mr. Joerres holds a bachelor's degree from Marquette University's College of Business Administration.